VOCABULARY AND COLLOCATIONS

 1: Flashcards

-You can use paper flashcards (make or buy them) or a flashcard computer program.
+I find this is really the best way to learn new words by a long way.
+You can use paper flashcards (make or buy them) or flashcard software.
 I use Anki.
 Write the new English word (in a phrase, of course!) on one side and either the translation in your language or the meaning in easy English on the other side.
 Then test yourself often.
-It's best to look at the meaning and try to remember the new phrase, rather than the opposite.
+It's best to look at the meaning in your language and try to remember the new English phrase, rather than the opposite.

 2: Record the words onto your computer or phone